Peng-Protocol/Karah/README.md

 ## Overview
 `Karah` enables ENS name owners (lessors) to lease names to lessees.
-Lessees can modify nane and subname records during their lease period without owning the name.
-While `Konna` is a DAO template allowing lessees to collectively propose and vote on name changes, acting as a single lessee in `Karah`.
+Lessees can modify name and subname records during their lease period without owning the name.
+While `Konna` is a DAO template allowing individual groups of lessees to propose and vote on name changes for a particular co-leased name, acting as a single lessee in `Karah`.

-**Version**: 0.0.2 (27/10/2025)
+**Version**: 0.0.3 (28/10/2025)
 **License**: BSL 1.1 - Peng Protocol 2025
 **Solidity**: ^0.8.2